Extended polarized semiclassical model for quantum-dot cavity QED and its application to single-photon sources: Abstract

 \section{Abstract}

 We present a simple extension of the semi-classical model for a two-level system in a cavity, in order to incorporate multiple polarized transitions, such as those appearing in neutral and charged quantum dots (QDs), and two nondegenerate linearly polarized cavity modes.
-Experimentally, we verify the model for a neutral QD in a micro-cavity and observe excellent agreement.
-The usefulness of this approach is demonstrated by investigating a single-photon source based on polarization postselection, where we find an increase in the brightness for optimal polarization conditions predicted by the model.
+We verify the model by exact quantum master equation calculations, and experimentally using a neutral QD in a polarization non-degenerate micro-cavity, in both cases we observe excellent agreement.
+Finally, the usefulness of this approach is demonstrated by optimizing a single-photon source based on polarization postselection, where we find an increase in the brightness for optimal polarization conditions as predicted by the model.